 Finding a unique style that’s trendy, affordable, and represents your personality can be a struggle.
-Especially when you’ve become accustomed to following brands on social media way beyond your price range and you can’t help but be picky when it comes to quality.
+Especially when you’ve become accustomed to following brands, or brand representatives, on social media way beyond your price range and you can’t help but be picky when it comes to quality.
 Fashion is such a big industry and it’s impossible to see everything there is out there; think of your last trip to Forever 21…remember how overwhelming that was?

 One way that I’ve learned to narrow my style, stay trendy, and open up my wardrobe to the bigger picture is by purchasing ethically, locally, and by brands who actually give a f*ck about their clothes as well as the purchaser’s power to make a greater impact.
 A few causes that I happily support are animal rights, environmental sustainability, serious illnesses (many of which specifically run in my family), and poverty support in developing countries.
 At first I thought it was going to be crazy expensive and limiting when I wanted to start shopping smarter, and the only brand I had ever really heard of was Ten Tree (great place to support the planting of trees) but it turned out to be easy, fun, well priced, and rewarding!
 I’ve compiled a list of some of my favourite ethical shopping brands, so you don’t have to: